Jeddaa/microverse-website-one/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project, kindly reach out to me for contributions and recommendations
+Kindly help check for errors or bugs.
+Feel free to contact me on what could be done better

 <p align="right">(<a href="#readme-top">back to top</a>)</p>